As an Amazon Associate we earn from qualifying purchases.

 Pepper seared ahi is about as close to a steak from the ocean as you can get.
 It highlights the unique ability of the ahi to be cooked rare as well as its meaty texture and flavor.

-When it comes to seared ahi, we want to treat it just like we would a piece of prime beef.
+When it comes to seared ahi, I want to treat it just like I would a piece of prime beef.
 Freshness is key to flavor, since with seared dishes you are mostly tasting the meat itself.

-Next, we want to minimize the doneness in the center of our meat (and maximize the rare parts).
+Next, I want to minimize the doneness in the center of my meat (and maximize the rare parts).
 To do this, using a sous vide is the best way to achieve a paper thin sear with the most perfect center.

 Is Seared Ahi Safe to Eat?